Causes of Dry Nose

 There are numerous common causes of a dry nose, from being in a hot, dry climate to being exposed to a drying agent such as air conditioning.
 High climates tend to be colder and dryer and can contribute to worsening nasal conditions.
 People who smoke cigarettes or marijuana may also suffer from dry nose after chronic use.

-Another common cause of dry nose includes medications, especially overuse of antihistamines (Benadryl, Claritin), nasal corticosteroids (Flonase, Xhance, Fluticasone), or nasal and oral decongestants (Oxymetazoline, Sudafed, Afrin).
+While normal remedies for dry nose involve more holistic measures, another common cause of dry nose includes medications.
+Overuse of antihistamines (Benadryl, Claritin), nasal corticosteroids (Flonase, Xhance, Fluticasone), or nasal and oral decongestants (Oxymetazoline, Sudafed, Afrin).
 A number of prescription medications may also cause dry nose, including anticholinergics, diuretics, and medications for high blood pressure and acne.

 Dr. Pasha often sees patients who suffer from a dry nose after having a turbinectomy, which is removal or over-reduction of the turbinates.
 The turbinates are shelves in the inside of the nose that are primarily responsible for warming, filtering, and moisturizing inhaled air.
 If your turbinates are removed completely or over-resected, you may suffer from “empty nose syndrome” or atrophic rhinitis.
 Although removing the turbinates creates more room in the nose, the air tumbles as you inhale, causing you to have the sensation of a blocked, dry nose.